mauricegerber/dialogue_summarization/README.md

 Part of our bachelor thesis.
 Work in progress.
-Repository will be fully documented and cleaned up by Mai 2021.
+Repository will be fully documented and cleaned up by June 2021.